flutter/website/src/docs/development/ui/actions_and_shortcuts.md

 to find an `Intent` instance, which it gives to the action's `invoke()` method.

 {{site.alert.note}}
-`ShortcutActivator` is a newer replacement (as of Flutter 2.3.0) for `LogicalKeySet`.
-It allows for more flexible and correct activation of shortcuts. `LogicalKeySet` is a `ShortcutActivator`, of course, but now there is also `SingleActivator`, which takes a single key and the optional modifiers to be pressed before the key, and `CharacterActivator`, which activates a shortcut based on the character produced by a key sequence, instead of the logical keys themselves. `ShortcutActivator` is also meant to be subclassed to allow for custom ways of activating shortcuts from key events.
+  `ShortcutActivator` is a replacement (as of Flutter 2.3.0) for `LogicalKeySet`.
+It allows for more flexible and correct activation of shortcuts. `LogicalKeySet` is a `ShortcutActivator`, of course, but there is also `SingleActivator`, which takes a single key and the optional modifiers to be pressed before the key, and `CharacterActivator`, which activates a shortcut based on the character produced by a key sequence, instead of the logical keys themselves. `ShortcutActivator` is also meant to be subclassed to allow for custom ways of activating shortcuts from key events.
 {{site.alert.end}}

 ### The ShortcutManager